Guelph Platers: OHL Major Junior years

 After being turned down as an OHL expansion team in 1981, Guelph was approved the next year for the 1982–83 season.
 Guelph's first season in the OHL was dismal.
 The team set OHL records at the time for losing 63 of their 70 games, for most home and away losses, and most goals against in one season with 555.
 All of these records have since been surpassed by other teams in the Canadian Hockey League.

 In 1986, the Guelph Platers caught the entire Canadian Hockey League off-guard.
 Led by coach Jacques Martin, the team reached the playoffs for the first time in franchise history by finishing second in the Emms Division (Western Conference).
 The Platers continued their hard work through the playoffs, winning the J. Ross Robertson Cup by defeating the Belleville Bulls 8 points to 4 in the final.
 Guelph travelled to the Memorial Cup that year, bringing home the national championship to complete their Cinderella season.

-Memorial Cup 1986
+1986 Memorial Cup

-The Memorial Cup championship of 1986 was hosted by the Western Hockey League, with games originally scheduled for New Westminster, British Columbia, but were switched to Portland, Oregon due to a hotel shortage caused by Expo '86.
+The 1986 Memorial Cup championship was hosted by the Western Hockey League, with games originally scheduled for New Westminster, British Columbia, but were switched to Portland, Oregon due to a hotel shortage caused by Expo '86.
 Their opponents would be the Portland Winter Hawks (hosts), Kamloops Blazers (WHL Champs) and the Hull Olympiques (QMJHL Champs.

 Guelph finished first in the round-robin and took a bye to the finals, where they would play the Hull Olympiques of the QMJHL for the championship.
 The surprise season ended with two pairs of surprise goals 11 and 13 seconds apart respectively.
 The Platers won the game 5–2 to capture the Memorial Cup.